-Recommended literature and detailed description of the course are found at the block's home area on Fronter.
+Recommended literature and detailed description of the course can be found at the block's home area on Canvas

 Blocks earlier in the program.
 At the examination in the 9th semester, themes from the entire veterinary curriculum may be examined, to the extent that this is relevant to the issue / case which is being examined.

 Courses and clinical service is mandatory.
 Weekend and night shifts are mandatory.
 Detailed information available in separat document on Canvas.

 Poultry autopsy in the mixed clinical rotation: see the rules under poultry medicine.

 Students must pass each clinical period and ensure that documentation is completed.
 Regulations and forms are found in the document: "Clinical Validation 8th and 9th semester".
 To pass the clinical period, the student must have been sufficiently present and shown to possess widely acceptable professional and ethical standards.

 Notice from the doctor must be handed to the study department in order to have documented abscense.
 Students who have not passed the clinical period will not be allowed to take the exam.

 The form that document presence is delivered in Canvas.
 Students who have not passed the clinical period will not be allowed to take the exam.

 Admitted to the Veterinary Medicine Program and completed minimum 166,5 ECTS after third year at the program.

 Work clothes, stethoscope and nameplate.
 Overalls and boots are provided in the clinics.